CodingZeal/nextjs-example-confirm-server-action/post.md

 ## Conclusion

 This article has presented the basics of server actions, and how to use them in combination with actions that require user confirmation.
 Hopefully you found these examples useful and can apply them to your own projects.
-Next.js 13 is still in beta and server actions are still experimental, so expect changes and improvements in the future.
+Next.js 13 allows us to use server actions, but they are still experimental, so expect possible breaking changes and improvements in the future.